What Makes a Great Pirate Ship Name?

 Types of Pirate Ship Names

-Pirate ship names generally fall into three broad categories, each serving a different narrative purpose:
+Pirate ship names generally fall into three broad styles, each serving a different narrative purpose.
+The right one depends on the captain, the crew, and the story you want to tell.

 Fearsome names are designed to intimidate.
 These are the ships that clear harbors just by flying their flag.
-Names like The Crimson Tempest, Black Marauder, and Iron Reaver project raw power.
 They use aggressive imagery — predators, storms, blood, iron — and they sound like a threat.
-If your captain is a warlord of the waves, a fearsome ship name is the obvious choice.
-This pirate ship name generator includes over 170 fearsome options.

-Elegant names carry a sense of nobility, grace, or hidden sophistication.
+Elegant names carry nobility, grace, or hidden sophistication.
 These are ships captained by former aristocrats, cunning strategists, or pirates who see themselves as something more than criminals.
-Names like The Silver Meridian, Velvet Horizon, and The Sapphire Crown suggest refinement wrapped in danger.
 They work beautifully for characters who use charm as much as cannon fire.

 Cursed names invoke the supernatural — ghost ships, vessels bound by dark pacts, or ships that should have sunk long ago but refuse to die.
-Names like The Hollow Requiem, Wraith's Passage, and The Drowned Covenant tap into maritime horror and superstition.
+They tap into maritime horror and superstition.
 These are perfect for D&D campaigns with undead pirates (pair them with a captain from our Vampire Name Generator), haunted seas, or eldritch ocean threats.

 Fearsome Pirate Ship Names and Their Meanings